isi-metaphor/metaphor-adp/KBs/Spanish/README.md

 es-examples.txt are axioms learned automatically from the example sentences in the development set.

-es-wordnet.txt gives synonymy axioms from WordNet that expand the coverage of other KBs.
-(This is out of date and should not currently be used.)

 To recompile the current highest-precision KB (Spanish_compiled_KB.da), run: